 New cars and homes are some of the biggest purchases you’ll ever make in your life.
 To lower your monthly payment and improve your odds of getting approved for a loan, it’s a good idea to save up a big down payment.

 When your money is in a high-yield savings account, it will likely earn a lot more than your checking.
-At the same time, funds are protected by the FDIC for up to $250,000 per account holder per financial institution.
-That means you get up to $500,000 in insurance on joint accounts.
-That’s a winning combo for your biggest savings goals.
+At the same time, funds are typically protected by the FDIC for up to $250,000 per account holder per financial institution.
+You can check if your account is covered in the FDIC database.

-Kids should get the same FDIC insurance and higher interest rates that you do, after all.
+Kids should get the same FDIC insurance and high interest rates that you do, after all.
 And thanks to the power of compounding, kids may see the best benefits, as their funds have more time to grow.
-Showing them their bank statements and interest earned can teach them important lessons about money while motivating them to save instead of spend.
+Plus, showing them their bank statements and interest earned can teach them important lessons about money while motivating them to save instead of spend.

 Some people have a personality where they can’t seem to hold onto money for very long.
 It’s important to understand yourself and your money habits.
-If you’re the kind of person who loves to spend every dollar they earn, a high-yield savings account can be a barrier that helps you save with less temptation to use the money on a new Xbox or Tory Burch bag.
+If you’re the kind of person who loves to spend, a high-yield savings account can be a barrier that helps you set aside your money for long-term goals with less temptation to use those funds for short-term splurges.

-If you are paid with direct deposit, you may be able to split your paycheck into two accounts.
-Sending part of your income to savings automatically means you won't even miss it.
-If that’s not an option, setting up recurring transfers from checking to savings makes it so you regularly add to savings without having to think about it.
+If you're paid with direct deposit, you may be able to split your paycheck into two accounts.
+Sending part of your income to savings automatically means you probably won't even miss it.
+If that’s not an option, you can also set up recurring automatic transfers from checking to savings so you don't have to think about it.

 High-Yield Savings Are the Best Kind of Savings

-I don’t know about you, but I’d rather have more money than less money.
-If you want to make more from your savings, a high-yield savings account is definitely the best choice.
-And with other benefits like FDIC insurance and automated savings features, there’s no reason to settle for a sub-par savings account.
+I don’t know about you, but I’d rather have more money than less.
+If you want to make more from your savings, a high-yield savings account is a great choice.
+And with other benefits, like FDIC insurance and automated savings features, there’s no reason to settle for a sub-par savings account.